bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 Column | Description
 -|-
 RunName | The name of the run.
 If not specified, one will be generated with the following format '*Run_{yyyyMMdd}_{hhmmss}*'.
-RunId | A GUID for the run.
+RunId | A generated GUID for the run.
 DWConnectionString | The warehouse connection string to the sql endpoint.
 QueriesExecutedCnt | The number of query executed for the run.
 RunConcurrency | The concurrency number that was used for the run.